cisco-open/jalapeno/docs/jalapeno_processors.md

 # Jalapeno Services

-## Collector vServices
+## Data Processors
-Jalapeno Collector vServices are responsible for organizing, parsing, and analysing network data.
-Any Jalapeno Infrastructure component with data is considered a source for a vService.
+Jalapeno's Data Processors are responsible for organizing, parsing, and analysing network topology and performance data.
+Any Jalapeno Infrastructure component with data is considered a source for a Processor.

-### Topology vService
+### Topology Processor
-The Topology vService interacts with OpenBMP data in Kafka in order to create topology representations in ArangoDB.
+BGP speakers send BMP data feeds to OpenBMP, which then passes the data to Kafka.
+The Topology Processor subscribes to Kafka's BMP topics in order to create topology representations in ArangoDB.
 Collections created using this service are considered base-collections.
 These base-collections have no inference of relationships between network elements, or of any metrics -- they are organized collections of individual OpenBMP messages.
 For example, the Topology vService creates the LSNode collection and the LSLink collection directly from OpenBMP BGP-LS message data.
 However, the inference that an LSNode can reach another LSNode via some set of LSLinks is made using the separate link-state topology processor.